Complete reducibility and subgroups of exceptional algebraic groups: The connected G -irreducible subgroups

 Take $M_1 = A_1 \tilde{A}_1$.
 Since the factors have the same type, there are diagonal $M$-irr connected subgroups of type $A_1$.
-As in Example~\ref{ex:diagonalA1A1}, these are determined by non-negative integers $r,s$ with $rs=0$ and we use the notation $H^{r,s}$ for such a subgroup.
-So $\mathrm{Irr}(M_1) = \{ H^{r,s}\mid rs=0\}$.
-We now need to decide whether the members of $\mathrm{Irr}(M_1)$ are $G$-irr.
-If $(r,s)\neq(0,0)$ or $p > 3$ then $H^{r,s}$ acts on the adjoint module for $G$ without trivial composition factors, hence it is $G$-irr.
-When $p=3$, the composition factors $H^{0,0}$ on $L(G)$ do not match those of a Levi subgroup and so is also $G$-irr.
-However, when $p=2$, $H^{0,0}$ is contained in an $A_1$-parabolic subgroup and is non-$G$-cr (appearing in Theorem~\ref{t:nonGcrG2}).
-To see this, it suffices to demonstrate that $H^{0,0}$ stabilises a $1$-space on the irreducible $6$-dimensional module $L_{G}(10)$, since by \cite[Thm.~B]{MR1316858}, $G$ is transitive on $1$-spaces of $L_{G}(10)$ and the stabiliser of such a $1$-space is a long root parabolic subgroup.
+As in Example~\ref{ex:diagonalA1A1}, these are determined by non-negative integers $r,s$ with $rs=0$ and we write $H^{r,s}$ for such a subgroup.
+So $\mathrm{ConIrr}(M_1) = \{ H^{r,s}\mid rs=0\}$.
+We now need to decide whether the members of $\mathrm{ConIrr}(M_1)$ are $G$-irr.
+If $(r,s)\neq(0,0)$ or $p > 3$ then $H^{r,s}$ acts on $\Lie(G)$ without trivial composition factors, hence it is $G$-irr.
+When $p=3$, the composition factors of $H^{0,0}$ on $\text{Lie}(G)$ do not match those of a Levi subgroup and so $H^{0,0}$ is also $G$-irr.
+When $p=2$, however, $H^{0,0}$ is contained in an $A_1$-parabolic subgroup and is non-$G$-cr (appearing in Theorem~\ref{t:nonGcrG2}).
+To see that $X := H^{0,0}$ is contained in a proper parabolic subgroup it suffices to demonstrate that $X$ stabilises a $1$-space on the irreducible $6$-dimensional module $L_{G}(10)$, since by \cite[Theorem~B]{MR1316858}, $G$ is transitive on $1$-spaces of $L_{G}(10)$ and the stabiliser of such a $1$-space is a long root parabolic subgroup.
+It remains to show that $X$ is not conjugate to $\D(L)$ for some Levi subgroup $L$ (up to conjugacy, these are the two simple factors of $M$).
+This can be done by calculating the action of $X$ on $L_G(10)$, which is $T(2) + 2$ and then comparing it with the actions of the two subgroups $\D(L)$ on $L_{G}(10)$, which are $1^2 + 0^2$ and $1^2 + 2$, respectively.